StackVista/stackstate-docs/use/views/events_perspective.md

 ## Filter displayed events

-Events displayed in the Events Perspective can be filtered in two ways:
+The events listed in the Events Perspective can be filtered in two ways:

 - Topology filters define the elements (components and relations) for which events will be displayed.
 - Event filters refine events displayed based on type and tags.